MYSTERY SCIENCE THEATER 3000

 • You can definitely see the blue tinting in this one.

-• There was a certain type of MST3K fan who, when you asked them why they liked the show, would say something like “because that guy Joel is SO HIGH.”
+• There was a certain type of MST3K fan who, when you asked them why they liked the show, would say something like “because that guy Joel was SO HIGH.”
 Why that would be a positive attribute of a TV show escapes me, but that’s just me.
-I don’t think Joel was ever stoned on camera, but, I gotta say, in host segment 1, he sure LOOKS it.
+At an appearance more recently, Joel stated categorically that he was never stoned while shooting MST3K but, I gotta say, in host segment 1, he sure LOOKS it.
 I’m going to attribute it to Joel’s acting skills.

 • Joel also almost falls over as the segment starts (though, to be fair, there was only a very small platform behind the desk for the host to stand on–the rest was an open trench where the puppeteers stood; I once stood there, and I can attest to the fact that it would be very easy for even a completely sober person to accidentally misstep and almost fall).